Theoretical Approximation Ratios for Warm-Started QAOA on 3-Regular Max-Cut Instances at Depth $p=1$: Approximation Ratios for Depth-1 Warm-Started QAOA on 3-Regular Graphs

 We were able to find a graph $G$ and 1-BLS bitstring $b$ such that the right side of the above inequality is at most $0.03$ across all values of $\theta$ we tested, meaning that the lower bound $\textbf{LB}_{2/3}(\theta)$ is within $0.03$ of $\alpha'_{{(\text{1-BLS}+\text{QAOA}})_\theta}$.
 In fact there are infinitely many such graphs (and corresponding bitstrings); these are given by the 3-regular bipartite graphs defined in Figure \ref{fig:cubicBipartiteGraph} whose number of vertices is divisible by 4.
 Using the same vertex-labeling in Figure \ref{fig:cubicBipartiteGraph}, the corresponding bitstring $b$ is given by $b_{u_j} = b_{v_j} = 0$ if $j$ is odd and $b_{u_j} = b_{v_j} = 1$ if $j$ is even.
 It is not too difficult to verify that $b$ is locally optimal with respect to 1-BLS.
 An example of such a graph (on 12 nodes) and corresponding bitstring $b$ is given in Figure \ref{fig:coloredCubicBipartiteGraph}.
 For such graphs, we have the following in regards to their distribution of colored-edge neighborhoods:

-For many values of $\theta$, we found (Table \ref{tab:LB_2/3} in Appendix \ref{sec:AR_Tables}) that this distribution of colored-edge neighborhoods matches those found in the inner-minimization of $\textbf{LB}_{2/3}(\theta)$.
-For those $\theta$'s, one should note that the optimal $\gamma$ and $\beta$ for the outer-maximization of $\textbf{LB}_{2/3}$ is not necessarily the same as the optimal value of $\gamma$ and $\beta$ for the nearly-tight colored graphs described earlier; this is due to ordering of the inner and outer optimizations that define $\textbf{LB}_{2/3}$ (see Appendix \ref{sec:optimizationDetails}).
+For many values of $\theta$, we found (see data tables in Supplementary Materials) that this distribution of colored-edge neighborhoods matches those found in the inner-minimization of $\textbf{LB}_{2/3}(\theta)$.
+For those $\theta$'s, one should note that the optimal $\gamma$ and $\beta$ for the outer-maximization of $\textbf{LB}_{2/3}$ is not necessarily the same as the optimal value of $\gamma$ and $\beta$ for the nearly-tight colored graphs described earlier; this is due to ordering of the inner and outer optimizations that define $\textbf{LB}_{2/3}$ (see Section \ref{sec:optimizationDetails}).

 Lastly, for each of the above lower bounds, we look at the corresponding optimal values of $\gamma$ and $\beta$ that were found in the outer maximization defining each lower bound.
 Figure \ref{fig:gammaBetaScatterPlot} illustrates that the optimal choice of these variational parameters are heavily dependent on the choice of initialization angle.
 Moreover, as the initialization angle $\theta$ changes, the distant clusters of points in Figure \ref{fig:gammaBetaScatterPlot} suggests that the optimal $\gamma$ and $\beta$ parameters do not change in a continuous manner; this explains the sudden changes in behavior in the approximation ratio curves found in Figure \ref{fig:plotAR_varyingConstraints}.
-The numerical data in both Figures \ref{fig:plotAR_varyingConstraints} and \ref{fig:gammaBetaScatterPlot} are tabulated in various tables in Appendix \ref{sec:AR_Tables}.
+The numerical data in both Figures \ref{fig:plotAR_varyingConstraints} and \ref{fig:gammaBetaScatterPlot} are tabulated in various tables in the Supplementary Materials.